eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 working memory, they are traumatized by writing executable YAML, _etc_.

-Strictness is rarely one big language feature, rather, it's about learning from the design flaws in other languages, the "death by a thousand cuts", and preventing the causes of each of them.
+Strictness is rarely one big language feature, rather, it's about learning from the design flaws in other languages, the "death by a thousand cuts"[^cuts], and preventing the causes of each of them.
 This can be hard because programmers get very attached to the flaws.